Bear Report - May 29, 2025

 FOOD FOR THOUGHT?

+Fruit trees attract bears into our neighbourhoods which puts people and wildlife at risk.
+Bears accessing fruit trees is the one of the main causes of bears needing to be relocated or killed in the Bow Valley.
 The Town of Canmore is once again offering their Fruit Tree Removal Incentive Program this year to cover 100% of costs of removal (up to $500 per property).
-This program is offered to remove wildlife attractants and reduce conflict between bears and people in Canmore.
+This program is offered to reduce the financial barriers to remove fruit trees and make Canmore safer for people and wildlife.
 Don't wait for the fruit to start growing, remove them early.
+Click here for details and how to apply.
+Applications are open while funds are available.

 WILDLIFE IN THE NEWS